icopy-site/awesome-cn/docs/awesome/awesome-plone.md

 _Products and resources that help developers and users to create and manage site layouts._

 * [collective.cover](https://github.com/collective/collective.cover) - Cover allows the creation of elaborate covers built around a drag-and-drop interface.
 Uses the same blocks/tiles ecosystem as plone.app.mosaic but a different approach to editing.
+* [collective.gridlisting](https://github.com/collective/collective.gridlisting) - Adds a dexterity behavior and a browser template to manipulate folder and collection listings by adding Bootstrap 5 CSS classes and `pat-masonry` from patternslib.

 ## Tiles